Market Entry FAST TRACK

 Essentially, SCHNEIDER GROUP provides the services of a general importer, purchasing and importing goods on behalf of our clients via a purchase agreement, and then re-selling them to the final customer within the Eurasian Customs Union.

-It provides for a transparent import process, allowing you to stay in complete control of all costs and the final price at which the goods are sold on to your final client.
+It provides for a transparent import process, allowing you to stay in complete control of all costs and the final price at which the goods are sold to your final client.

 Our service includes: